ofu003/PingPong/README.md

 # Ping Pong

 #### Week 3 project, 24 February 2017

 ## By Oliver Fu

 ## Description
 A project for taking a user's number and displaying the word "ping" for multiples of 3, "pong" for multiples of 5, and "Ping-Pong" for multiples of 15.

 ## Setup/Installation Requirements

 Clone this [repository](https://github.com/ofu997/PingPong), download or switch to your directory, or open my index.html page.

 ## Known Bugs
 * None yet

 ## Specifications
 * Create an input field for user on html
 * In JavaScript, create a function to store user input as a variable upon submission
- * Create function for outputting "ping" if divisible by 3.
+* Create function for outputting user's input, or "ping" if input is divisible by 3
- * Create functions for outputting "pong" and "ping-pong" if divisible by 5 or 15, respectably.
+* Create functions for outputting "pong" and "ping-pong" if input is divisible by 5 or 15, respectably.
 * Create a function to obtain new results with new numbers

 ## Technologies Used

 * HTML
 * CSS
 * Bootstrap
 * JQuery and JavaScript

 ## Licensing and Copyright
 MIT License
 Copyright (c) 2017 by Oliver Fu